-(a) Business to Be Conducted at Meetings.
-At an annual meeting of shareholders, only such business may be conducted as has been properly brought before the meeting.
+Business to Be Conducted at Meetings.
+At a meeting of shareholders, only such business may be conducted as has been properly (a) brought before the meeting.
 To be properly brought before an annual meeting of shareholders, business (other than the nomination of a person for election as a Director, which is governed by Article I, Section 6, and, to the extent applicable, Article I, Section 7 and Section 8) must be (i) brought before the meeting by or at the direction of the Board of Directors or (ii) otherwise properly brought before the meeting by a shareholder who (A) has complied with all applicable requirements of this Article I, Section 5 and Article I, Section 7 in relation to such business, (B) was a shareholder of record of the Corporation at the time of giving the notice and is a shareholder of record of the Corporation at the time of the meeting, and (C) is entitled to vote at the meeting.
 For the avoidance of doubt, the foregoing clause (ii) will be the exclusive means for a shareholder to submit business before an annual meeting of shareholders (other than proposals properly made in accordance with Rule 14a-8 under the Securities Exchange Act of 1934 (such act, and the rules and regulations promulgated thereunder, the "Exchange Act"), or any successor provision, and included in the notice of meeting given by or at the direction of the Board of Directors).
 Shareholders shall not be permitted to propose business to be brought before a special meeting of shareholders pursuant to this Article I, Section 5(a).
-Only the person or persons calling a special meeting of shareholders pursuant to Article I, Section 2 may properly bring business before a special meeting of shareholders by or at the direction of the Board of Directors, whether or not the Board of Directors has called the special meeting pursuant Article I, Section 2.
+Only the person or persons calling a special meeting of shareholders pursuant to Article I, Section 2 may properly bring business before a special meeting of shareholders, the business transacted at such special meeting will be confined to the purposes stated in the notice of the special meeting, duly given pursuant to Article I, Section 3, and in connection with calling such special meeting pursuant to Article I, Section 2, such person or persons (other than the Chairman of the Board, the Chief Executive Officer, the President, the Vice President authorized to exercise the authority of the President or any Directors) shall provide the Corporation with the information specified in Article I, Section 5(b); provided that business may be brought before a special meeting of shareholders by or at the direction of the Board of Directors, whether or not the Board of Directors has called the special meeting pursuant Article I, Section 2 or such business was specified in the applicable notice of special meeting.

-- (b) Required Form for Shareholder Proposals.
-To properly bring business before an annual meeting of shareholders in accordance with this Article I, Section 5, a shareholder must deliver written notice to the Secretary of the Corporation that sets forth the following information, which must be updated and supplemented, if necessary, so that the information provided or required to be provided will be true and correct on the record date of the annual meeting and as of such date that is ten business days prior to the annual meeting or any adjournment or postponement thereof; which update shall be delivered to the Secretary of the Corporation promptly and, in no event, later than eight business days prior to the date of the meeting. - (i) Information Regarding the Proposing Person.
-As to each Proposing Person (as such term is defined in Article I, Section 7(d)(ii)): - (A) the name and address of such Proposing Person (provided that if the Proposing Person is a holder of record of shares of the Corporation, such Proposing Person shall provide its name as it appears on the Corporation's share transfer book); - (B) the class, series and number of shares of the Corporation directly or indirectly beneficially owned by such Proposing Person (including any shares of any class or series of the Corporation as to which such Proposing
+(b) Required Form for Shareholder Proposals.
+To properly bring business before a meeting of shareholders in accordance with this Article I, Section 5, a shareholder must deliver written notice to the Secretary of the Corporation that sets forth the following information, which must be updated and supplemented, if necessary, pursuant to Article I, Section 7(b):

+(i) Information Regarding the Proposing Person.
+As to each Proposing Person (as such term is defined in Article I, Section 7(d)(ii)):

+(A) the name and address of such Proposing Person (provided that if the Proposing Person is a holder of record of shares of the Corporation, such Proposing Person shall provide its name as it appears on the Corporation's share transfer book);